openstack/openstack-ansible/doc/source/user/prod/haproxy_in_lxc.rst

 As IP provisioning is quite random inside containers, it may not always be handy to bind HAProxy to a specific IP address.
 If that's the case, you can bind HAProxy to an interface instead, since we always know the interface names inside containers.
-With that keepalived public/internal VIPs are supposed to be added in ``used_ips``, so you still can define them freely.
+With that Keepalived public/internal VIPs are supposed to be added in ``used_ips``, so you still can define them freely.

 Example bellow shows a possible content in ``user_variables.yml``: